pranavgupta001/Facial_Recognition/README.md

 # 2. Dependencies
 At the base of everything are the two modules core and torch_core (we're not including the fastai. prefix when naming modules in these docs).
 They define the basic functions we use in the library; core only relies on general modules, whereas torch_core requires pytorch.
 Most type-hinting shortcuts are defined there too (at least the one that don't depend on fastai classes defined later).
 Nearly all modules below import torch_core.
 Then, there are three modules directly on top of torch_core:
+#
-1.basic_data, which contains the class that will take a Dataset or pytorch DataLoader to wrap it in a DeviceDataLoader (a class that sits on top of a DataLoader and is in charge of putting the data on the right device as well as applying transforms such as normalization) and regroup then in a DataBunch.
+basic_data, which contains the class that will take a Dataset or pytorch DataLoader to wrap it in a DeviceDataLoader (a class that sits on top of a DataLoader and is in charge of putting the data on the right device as well as applying transforms such as normalization) and regroup then in a DataBunch.
+#
-2.layers, which contains basic functions to define custom layers or groups of layers 3.metrics, which contains all the metrics
+layers, which contains basic functions to define custom layers or groups of layers
+#
+metrics, which contains all the metrics